SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Introduction

 Furthermore, the vulnerability of such data-hungry models is severely exacerbated by critical data scarcity.
 Currently, the academic community relies almost exclusively on a single open-source cross-modal dataset, \textit{Boson-nighttime}~\cite{xiao2023long}.
 However, this dataset exhibits severe limitations: it overly focuses on homogeneous scenes like deserts while lacking complex urban and rural topologies, and it is strictly confined to purely nighttime conditions, failing to capture diurnal thermal variations.
 This dual absence of spatial diversity and temporal span makes supervised cross-modal models highly prone to overfitting, impeding the comprehensive evaluation of localization algorithms in real-world environments.

 To address these challenges, we propose SCC-Loc, a unified Semantic-Cascade-Consensus framework for seamless coarse-to-fine thermal geo-localization.
-Unlike disjointed paradigms that suffer from error accumulation, SCC-Loc explicitly tackles the cross-modal bottlenecks through a highly cohesive pipeline: it adaptively aligns spatial viewports via semantic guidance, progressively purifies structural outliers through a cascaded sieve, and integrates physically constrained optimization, multi-dimensional evaluation, and geographic consensus voting to deduce the optimal position.
+Unlike disjointed approaches that suffer from error accumulation, SCC-Loc explicitly tackles the cross-modal bottlenecks through a highly cohesive pipeline: it adaptively aligns spatial viewports via semantic guidance, progressively purifies structural outliers through a cascaded sieve, and integrates physically constrained optimization, multi-dimensional evaluation, and geographic consensus voting to deduce the optimal position.
 Furthermore, to bridge the benchmarking gap in this domain, we construct and introduce a comprehensive Thermal-UAV dataset, providing a rigorous real-world testbed for cross-modal localization.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose SCC-Loc, a highly cohesive pipeline that explicitly tackles cross-modal bottlenecks and systematically bridges the semantic, structural, and geographic gaps in thermal geo-localization.
+The main contributions are summarized as follows: \begin{itemize} \item We propose SCC-Loc, a highly cohesive pipeline that explicitly tackles cross-modal bottlenecks and systematically bridges the semantic, structural, and geographic gaps in thermal geo-localization.

 \item We design the SGVA module.
 By exploiting high-level semantic activations from a shared DINOv2 backbone to adaptively optimize the crop center, it actively corrects misalignments and effectively resolves the critical spatial quantization bias.